 Seward, Kenai Peninsula

-Today is a free day.
+Today is a free for your own explorations.
 Perhaps head out on a wildlife marine boat tour exploring Kenai Fjords National Park.
-Head out among the fjords and glaciers, keeping an eye out for humpback and killer whales, sea otters, harbour seals, sea lions, and puffins.
-On land, head to the Alaska SeaLife Center to see some water mammals or take a hike to experience stunning views of the Kenai Peninsula.
-In the evening, enjoy your last night here before heading to Anchorage in the morning.
+Set out among the fjords and glaciers, keeping an eye out for humpback whales, orcas, sea otters, harbour seals, sea lions, and puffins.
+On land, you may like to check out the Alaska SeaLife Center, dedicated to the protection and rehabilitation of Alaska’s marine wildlife, or perhaps take a hike to experience stunning views of the Kenai Peninsula.

 The morning is yours to enjoy at leisure before you check out.
 The authentic old-school charm of Anchorage is yours to explore, and if you didn’t have time before the tour, head to the Alaska Native Heritage Center, or simply check out the sights and sounds of the city and its nearby inlets and communities.